The Final Fantasy III Instruction Manual

 Dragonquest also distinguished itself by committing to artistic excellence on every level.
 Chunsoft enlisted classically trained musician Koichi Sugiyama to compose the soundtrack, and manga artist Akira Toriyama was brought on board as lead character designer and illustrator.

-Toriyama had only recently made a name for himself as the artist and creator behind Dragon Ball, which was first serialized by Shonen Jump in 1984.
-Though Dragon Ball only two years deep, it was already a cultural phenomena.
+Toriyama had only recently made a name for himself as the artist and creator behind Dragon Ball, which was first serialized by Shonen Jump in 1984— though Dragon Ball only two years deep, it was already a cultural phenomena.

-The extra investment really paid off; 1.5 million copies of Dragonquest were sold in Japan alone.
-(It didn’t actually do that well in the rest of the world.
-Only 500,000 copies sold in the United States, where it was re-named Dragon Warrior; It probably would have done better if they had used Toriyama-san’s visual copy).
+The game didn’t actually do that well in the rest of the world— only 500,000 copies sold in the United States, where it was re-named Dragon Warrior; it probably would have done better if they had used Toriyama-san’s visual copy.

 In 1986, the year Dragonquest was released, Hironobu Sakaguci and the gang over at Squaresoft were really struggling.

-Squaresoft’s answer to Dragonquest was Final Fantasy; their answer to Akira Toriyama was Yoshitaka Amano; and their answer to Koichi Sugiyama was Nobuo Uematsu, a self-taught musician who British radio’s Classic FM Hall of Fame has affectionately referred to as ‘the Beethoven of game music’.
+Squaresoft’s answer to Dragonquest was Final Fantasy; their answer to Akira Toriyama was Yoshitaka Amano; and their answer to classical composer Koichi Sugiyama was Nobuo Uematsu, a self-taught musician who British radio’s Classic FM Hall of Fame has affectionately referred to as ‘the Beethoven of game music‘.

-We’ve lost something along the way, folks, and I’m not sure things are going to start looking up anytime soon.
+We’ve lost something along the way, folks, and I’m not sure things are going to start looking up anytime soon— but you can fit the entire 8-and-16-bit Dragonquest and Final Fantasy catalog onto a Samsung with room to spare, so that’s pretty cool.